aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/backtrack/index.md

 ## 1. Make unintended data changes

-If you have not already opened a terminal window or the Cloud9 desktop in a previous lab, please [following these instructions](/prereqs/connect/) to do so now.
+If you have not already opened a terminal window in the Cloud9 desktop in a previous lab, please [following these instructions](/prereqs/connect/) to do so now.
 Then, connect to the DB cluster endpoint using the MySQL client, if you are not already connected after completing the previous lab, by running:

 ```
 mysql -h[clusterEndpoint] -u$DBUSER -p"$DBPASS" mylab